irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information.md

 # Slide 19: Practical Exercise: Identify Misinformation and Disinformation
 ## Activity
 1. Divide students into groups numbering 1 & 2 as many as possible.
-2. Provide each group with a news story to analyze for misinformation or disinformation.
+2. Provide each group with Handout - Practical Exercise: Counter Malign Information.
 3. Have each group apply the frameworks to their analysis.
 4. Each group presents their findings to the class.
 5. Discuss and provide feedback on their analyses.
+6. Provide the Handout - Practical Exercise: Counter Malign Information (Answers) for review in groups.

 ---